UCCS-CS4300-5300/Group5-fall2024/README.md

 ---
 # Sprint 4 (12/10/2024)

-To be continued...
+## Django REST Framework - Andrew Douangprachanh

+**ADDED**
+- Installed djangorestframework package and updated `requirements.txt` to include it
+- Created `serializers.py` to serialize all fields of the Member, Question, and Quiz models
+- Added viewsets for the Member, Question, and Quiz models in `views.py` to enable CRUD operations through REST APIs
+- Registered API endpoints for members, quizzes, and questions in `urls.py` using DefaultRouter

+**UPDATES**
+- Updated `settings.py` to include rest_framework in the INSTALLED_APPS section to enable Django REST Framework
+- Modified **WordOfTheDayTest** to reflect the current structure and modifications in the codebase

 ---
 # ٩( ᐛ)و

-# OLD CONTENT STARTS HERE

-#### Bug Fixes

-In this update, we addressed key bugs to improve ChitChatty’s functionality:

-- **Login Check for Quiz Generation**: The difficulty selection now verifies if a user is logged in.
-If not, it redirects to the login page.
-- **Next Quiz Logic**: Ensured that the “Next Quiz” button only activates for uncompleted quizzes and restricted multiple quiz generation until the current quiz is complete.
-- **Quiz Model Enhancements**: Added `is_completed` and `score` attributes for more precise quiz tracking.
-- **Quiz Recap Logic**: Adjusted the recap view to reset or finalize the quiz based on user selection.
----

-### **October 17, 2024**

-#### Implemented Features and Fixes
-- **Quiz and Question Models**
-   - Adjusted the `Quiz` model to include a boolean `is_next` flag to indicate the next quiz.
-   - Created the `Question` model with the following fields:
-     - Foreign key to `Quiz`.
-     - `translation_question` to hold the source language phrase.
-     - `correct_answer` to store the correct translation.
-     - `source_language` and `target_language` fields.
-     - `difficulty` to categorize questions into Easy, Medium, or Hard.
-   - Created a M:N relationship between quizzes and generated questions.

-- **Management/Commands**
-   - Created the `Management/Commands` directory to manage dynamic question loading.
-   - Implemented a command that adds 30 translation questions (10 for each difficulty) into the database.

-- **View Adjustments**
-   - Moved all quiz templates into a newly created `quiz` folder under `templates`.
-   - Filled out views for quiz operations including `quiz`, `quiz_recap`, `quiz_correct`, `quiz_incorrect`, and `next_question`.
-   - Implemented the `next_question` view to handle question progression.
-   - Adjusted the `generate_quiz` view to handle dynamic quiz generation based on difficulty.
-   - Fixed how question IDs are linked to quizzes to prevent the same question from being displayed repeatedly.

-- **Quiz Recap and Progress**
-   - Created a `quiz_recap` template and view that provides a recap of quiz performance.
-   - Handled session variables for quiz progress (`correct_count`, `incorrect_count`, `question_id`) to ensure smooth tracking of user performance.

-- **Random Feedback**
-   - Added pools of positive and negative feedback in the `quiz_correct` and `quiz_incorrect` views to display random feedback after each question.

-- **Styling Improvements**
-   - Hid the "Goal" dropdown in the navbar for now, as that feature is pending future development.
-   - Ensured the Play button has a consistent 3D appearance with enhanced depth and shadows for better visual feedback.

-- **Navbar Dropdown Menus**
-   - The dropdown menus in the navbar no longer hover or float unintentionally.
-   - Dropdown selections are now properly displayed, reflecting the chosen difficulty level.

-- **Play Button**
-   - Separated the Play button styling from other items in the `styles.css` file.
-   - Fixed the hover behavior of the Play button to lift up instead of enlarging.
-   - Made the Play button dynamically scale when active and ensured it remains aligned with the card element.
-   - Disabled the Play button if no quiz is available.

----

-### Feature Added: Django REST Framework Integration (11/22/2024)
-**ADDED**
-- Installed `djangorestframework` package and updated `requirements.txt` to include it.
-- Created `serializers.py` to serialize all fields of the `Member`, `Question`, and `Quiz` models.
-- Added viewsets for the `Member`, `Question`, and `Quiz` models in `views.py` to enable CRUD operations through REST APIs.
-- Registered API endpoints for `members`, `quizzes`, and `questions` in `urls.py` using `DefaultRouter`.

-**UPDATES**
-- Updated `settings.py` to include `'rest_framework'` in the `INSTALLED_APPS` section to enable Django REST Framework.
-- Modified `WordOfTheDayTest` to reflect the current structure and modifications in the codebase.